Discover the benefits of membership...

 The Society regularly runs a series of Evening Classes in Stirling.
 These are open to anyone over 11 years old with an interest in Astronomy and topics vary in each course, covering all the basic information to develop a good understanding of modern astronomy.
 Classes run once a month on Thursday evenings at the Stirling Highland Hotel (click here for map),Spittal Street, 7:00 to 9:00pm.

-The current evening classes will start in October 2014.
+The current evening classes will start in October and run to March, on 1st Thursday of the month in the Highland Hotel, £5.00 per meeting,(members of SAS have a £10.00 discount,.
 If you would like to take part or learn more about the classes, please Contact Us.

 In recent years the Society has received two awards from the National Lottery under the Awards for All scheme.
 The funds have been used to acquire a wide range of observing and teaching equipment to encourage interest in Astronomy in the Stirling area.
 Also, the Society has the use of a 12.5 inch reflecting telescope, built in 1889 and located on the roof of the Stirling Highland Hotel.